mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 Rebuilding `libnode` as part of the `ZOO-Project` build system is considered to be out of the scope of the current project - just as the current SpiderMonkey shared library is expected to be provided by the end-user, so will be `libnode` which is already carried by some major Linux distributions - Ubuntu being one of them.

+# Testing methodology

+`ZOO-Project` already has an existing testing framework which includes the SpiderMonkey services.
+The new Node.js implementation is to be able to run those services passing the existing SpiderMonkey tests without modifying the services code.

+Additionally, an `AddressSanitizer` build, currently absent from `ZOO-Project` is one of the stretch goals of the proposal.

 # Proposal Timeline

 ## Before June 13